 Botleys Mansion is licensed for civil wedding ceremonies, with several different rooms and spaces being available for you to use for your civil wedding.
 The local wedding registry office is in Weybridge, Surrey.
 There are also several churches nearby.

-The Green Room, on the Piano Nobile (raised ground floor) is a soft, light and airy space with capacity for up to 131 guests for civil ceremonies.
+The Green Room, on the Piano Nobile (raised ground floor) is a soft, light and airy space with capacity for up to 131 guests (including the couple and registrar(s)) for civil ceremonies.
 Its warm oak floors and soft (white, blues and pinks) pastel décor create a calm, soothing space in which to affirm your love.
 As throughout Botleys Mansion, the Green Room boasts an impressive centrepiece chandelier and the intricately carved ceilings are a sight to behold.
 The acoustics in the Green Room are excellent, which make it perfect for a string quartet or harpist during your wedding ceremony.

 The Green Room was, along with the rest of the Piano Nobile, refurbished using traditional and original materials in the late 1990s, and reflects a fine example of historical country house grandeur.